briansunter/site/site/notes/neuromancer.md

 > I call up the dead.
 But no, my friend,” and the boy did a little dance, brown feet printing the sand, “I am the dead, and their land.”
 He laughed.
 A gull cried.
 “Stay.
 If your woman is a ghost, she doesn’t know it.
 Neither will you.”

-> The Villa Straylight is a body grown in upon itself, a [Gothic](https://en-academic.com/dic.nsf/enwiki/7517) folly.
+> The Villa Straylight is a body grown in upon itself, a Gothic folly.
 Each space in Straylight is in some way secret, this endless series of chambers linked by passages, by stairwells vaulted like intestines, where the eye is trapped in narrow curves, carried past ornate screens, empty alcoves.
 The architects of Freeside went to great pains to conceal the fact that the interior of the spindle is arranged with the banal precision of furniture in a hotel room.
 In Straylight, the hull's inner surface is overgrown with a desperate proliferation of structures, forms flowing, interlocking, rising toward a solid core of microcircuitry, our clan's corporate heart, a cylinder of silicon wormholed with narrow maintenance tunnels, some no wider than a man's hand.
 The bright crabs burrow there, the drones, alert for micromechanical decay or sabotage.
 We have sealed ourselves away behind our money, growing inward, generating a seamless universe of self.
 The Villa Straylight knows no sky, recorded or otherwise.
 At the Villa's silicon core is a small room, the only rectilinear chamber in the complex.
 Here, on a plain pedestal of glass, rests an ornate bust, platinum and cloisonne, studded with lapis and pearl.
 The bright marbles of its eyes were cut from the synthetic ruby viewport of the ship that brought the first Tessier up the well, and returned for the first Ashpool…

 ## Notes
 - Winner of the Hugo, Nebula, and Philip K. Dick Awards
-- William Gibson popularised the term ‘cyberspace’
+- William Gibson popularized the term ‘cyberspace’